 You should put in a good effort in creating a whole group of pages targeting that main keyword.

-Beside the obvious, writing content in topic clusters is beneficial to B2B SaaS companies’ blogs for several reasons.
+Beside the obvious, writing content in topic clusters is beneficial to B2B companies’ blogs for several reasons.

 But Google loves big websites.
 Big websites win the SEO game.